 Through WRB, Cenovus has a 50 percent ownership interest in both the Wood River and Borger refineries located in Roxana, Illinois and Borger, Texas, respectively.
-Phillips 66, an unrelated U.S.

-public company, is the operator and managing partner of WRB.
-WRB has a management committee, which is composed of three Cenovus representatives and three Phillips representatives, with each company holding equal voting rights.
-The refineries have a combined stated processing capacity of approximately 460,000 gross barrels per day of crude oil in 2018, including heavy oil processing capability of up to 255,000 gross barrels per day.
-In addition, the Borger Refinery has an NGL fractionation facility with a capacity of 45,000 gross barrels per day.
-Effective January 1, 2019, the crude oil process capacity will increase to 482,000 gross barrels per day as a result of setting new maximum demonstrated rates in 2018.
+Phillips 66, an unrelated U.S. public company, is the operator and managing partner of WRB.
+WRB has a management committee, which is composed of three Cenovus representatives and three Phillips 66 representatives, with each company holding equal voting rights.
+The refineries have a combined stated processing capacity of approximately 482,000 gross barrels per day of crude oil in 2019, including heavy crude oil processing capability of up to 255,000 gross barrels per day.
+In addition, the Borger Refinery has a NGL fractionation facility with a capacity of 45,000 gross barrels per day.
+Effective January 1, 2020, the crude oil processing capacity increased to 495,000 gross barrels per day as a result of setting new maximum demonstrated rates at the Wood River Refinery in 2019.